lukin0110/pike.ninja/docs/pitch.md

 ## PITCH v1.0 rc1-beta

 The rise of Augmented Reality apps, like Pokemon Go, creates massive opportunities for Ad publishers.
 Today, enough tools are available to create Augmented Reality content.
-Yet no platform is available to run & monitor campaigns.
+Yet no platform is available to run & monitor your advertising campaigns.

 That's why we’ve build Pike.
 With Pike we open up the Augmented reality world for ad publishers with a platform to create campaigns.
 For app developers we provide integrations to monetize their apps by showing augmented ads from publishers.

-The current online advertising business is worthed 200billion dollars worldwide.
-By 2020, 1billion people will use Augemented reality apps.
+The current online advertising business is worthed 200 billion dollars worldwide.
+By 2020, 1 billion people will use Augemented reality apps.

 Our direct competitors are Augmented Reality tech companies like Layar & CraftAR.
 Our indirect competitors are traditional online & mobile Ad companies.